 J: In every round, we used to create a small liquidity pool for employees to get cashed out.
 Employees who would have completed two years with the company were allowed to cash out anywhere from 10 to 25% off their vested stocks.
 This way, employees see the real value of your stock and others get motivated.

 I think liquidity events excite people to create some value of their own, and subsequently, people start seeing this as an asset.
 So I think it’s an excellent thing along with the primary race at that time, founders create a small secondary as well.
-Also, investors are okay with ESOP secondaries after Series B, or Series C levels as the investment amount that goes to secondary is only around 2-3%.
+Also, investors are okay with ESOP secondaries after Series B, or Series C levels as the investment amount that goes to secondary are only around 2-3%.

 S: What should be the size of the ESOP pool in an early-stage startup?
 And, how much do you top it up as you keep growing?